blofin/blofin-api-docs/index.md

 ## REST API
 ### GET Futures Account Balance

-Retrieve a list of assets (with non-zero balance), remaining balance, and available amount in the future account.
+Retrieve a list of assets (with non-zero balance), remaining balance, and available amount in the futures account.

 #### HTTP Request